Kenji Yanagiya: The six escort fighter pilots afterward

 Yanagiya and his fellow pilots were neither accused nor criticized.
 Yanagiya was promoted to Petty Officer 2nd Class on May 1 as scheduled previously.
 The 204th Air Group commander and his staff officers knew that it was very difficult to protect two Mitsubishi G4M bombers from 16 Allied fighters with only six escort fighters.
 The six pilots, however, thought themselves responsible for the incident so seriously that they charged themselves to shoot down as many Allied airplanes as possible.

 On June 7, 1943, the 204th Air Group at Buin base planned an operation to bomb Allied Russell Islands airfield with 81 fighters.
 Twelve Zeros, armed with firebombs beneath each wing, in three sets of "Lotte" formations approached at an altitude of 8000 m, while other Zero groups escorted.
 The reinforced fifty Allied fighters adopted new formation tactics, splitting into groups with ten fighters per group.
 A furious battle resulted between the Zeros and the fifty Allied fighters.
 Over the airfield, Yanagiya's group dived from 8,000 m (26,000 ft) to 6,000 m (20,000 ft), released their firebombs then pulled up.

 A stick and right side levers of a Zero fighter cockpit.

 Petty Officer 2nd Class Yanagiya was caught in the tail position by two F4Fs and received bursts of gunfire.
 Most of his right hand was shot off, with only his little finger remaining attached to his wrist.
 He was also shot in the right leg.
 He thereafter controlled the plane with his left hand and flew back to the IJN Munda airstrip on New Georgia Island.
 During the return flight, with his right leather boot filling with blood from his leg wound and near fainting from the blood loss, he repeatedly shouted in a loud voice to keep himself awake.
 He was unable to operate levers on the starboard side of the cockpit to deploy flaps or landing gear, but managed to safely land on the airstrip.
 Imperial Japanese Marine soldiers took him out of the cockpit, and a doctor operated immediately, cutting the remainder of his right hand off at the wrist.

-An abandoned A6M3 Zero fighter after slide landing in Munda airstrip.